-Exceptions: Note, however, that these rules and the penalties below only apply to rental agreements over residential properties with 5 or more units for rent.
+Exceptions: Note, that these rules and the penalties below only apply to rental agreements with five or more units for rent.
 Otherwise, there is no specific time frame provided at the state level.

 Failure to Return the Security Deposit on Time: If the landlord does not provide the itemized statement within the 30 days allowed, the landlord must return the security deposit in full within the 45 days.
-If the landlord fails to do so and the landlord is found to have acted in bad faith (i.e. did not have good reason to hold on to the security deposit) the landlord may be liable for twice the security deposit plus costs of suit and attorney’s fees.
+If the landlord fails to do so and acted in bad faith the landlord may be liable for twice the security deposit plus costs of suit and attorney’s fees.

 Security Deposits and Tax Filing in Illinois

 How the security deposit will be treated tax-wise depends on whether or not the landlord gets to keep it (or part of it).

 Taxable Income: Security deposits are not automatically considered income when the landlord receives them.
 The IRS advises to not include security deposits as income if the landlord may still be required to return the same.
 They only become taxable income when the landlord no longer has any obligation to refund them.
 For example, if the security deposit was given in 2020 but was only forfeited in 2021, then the landlord should only include it as income in 2021.

 Reporting Security Deposit as Income: Whether or not security deposit should be reported as income and when to do so will depend on what it is being applied to or used as.
 Below are three simple rules the IRS has suggested: